madhugb/flubber/README.md

         );
     ?>

 We can create our own file for language support in the same format.
 Set the language just by calling `set_locale()` anywhere in the application.
-We can also change it in `config.inc`.
+We can also change it in `config.php`.

 **Controller**